 MURIEL HORENSTEIN became President of WBAB and WNYG when her husband passed away.
-She had been an integral part of of strong opinions, she has much sound advice for women who want to make good (see text).
+She had been an integral part of management long before that.
+Another woman of strong opinions, she has much sound advice for women who want to make good (see text).

-DOROTHY BRUNSON is the General Manager of WBLS, No. 1 FM station in the country, according to the Jan/Feb ARB's.
+DOROTHY BRUNSON Is the General Manager of WBLS, No. 1 FM station in the country, according to the Jan/Feb ARB's.
 She came up through radio's financial executive route.
-Dorothy advises women to look to the financial department as the new door to open for communications industry success:
+Dorothy advises women to look to the financial department as the new door to open for communications industry success.

-ELLEN STRAUS took over the Presidency of WMCA when her husband.
-Peter, left to become Director of the Voice of America.
+ELLEN STRAUS took over the Presidency of WMCA when her husband, Peter, left to become Director of the Voice of America.
 She has very strong views about women libbers, female executives and the responsibilities of running a radio station (see text).